chasse20/Angular/README.md

-# Angular
+# AngularSpecies
-Sample Angular App that ingests and exports XLSL
+Sample Angular App for classifying species that ingests and exports XLSL using JS, HTML5, CSS